kristjanv001/leetcode/README.md

 4. If we have a new max length (a new longer palindrome), update the start and end indices.
 We divide the current maximum length with 2 using the // operator.
 For 'start', we have to subtract 1 from the current max length.
 Otherwise, in some cases, we end up out of bounds.
 5. Return a substring using our start and end indices. +1 to the end.

+## 11. Container with Most Water

+2 pointers, re-calc area at each step

+1. Set left and right pointers and current max variable
+2. While the pointers have not 'touched' check which of the pillars is higher to use that to calculate the area (if/else).
+Use Math.max to update the max area.
+Update pointers.
+3. return max

 ## 206. Reverse Linked List

 3 pointers, shift all of them